TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

                                 calculations are always performed and if **dump** is set dump file is saved.
 If it is set to ``runonce`` calculations are performed if there is no dump file specified by **dump** option.
-If it is present calculations are skiped and data is loaded from the file.
+If it is present calculations are skipped and data is loaded from the file.
                                 If it is set to ``skip`` calculations are skip and if **dump** is set data is loaded from the file. dump        [dump file name]    File name of dump data.
 It is used to save results of calculations